alberto56/dcycleblog/_posts/2018-10-27-local-https-docker-compose.md

 After a few minutes you will be able to access a Drupal environment on http://my-website.local and https://my-website.local.
 For https, you will need to explicitly accept the certificate in the browser, because it's self-signed.

+**Troubleshooting: if you get a connection error, try using an incongnito (private) window in your browser, or a different browser.**

-Being a security-councious developer, you probably read through  [`./scripts/https-deploy.sh`](https://github.com/dcycle/starterkit-drupal8site/blob/master/scripts/https-deploy.sh) before running it on your computer.
+Being a security-conscious developer, you probably read through  [`./scripts/https-deploy.sh`](https://github.com/dcycle/starterkit-drupal8site/blob/master/scripts/https-deploy.sh) before running it on your computer.
 If you haven't, you are encouraged to do so now, as we will be explaining how it works in this article.

 You cannot use Let's Encrypt locally
 -----

 I often see questions related to setting up Let's Encrypt for local development.
-This is not possible because the idea behind Let's Encrypt is to certify that you own the domain on which you're working; because no one uniquely owns _localhost_, no one can get a certificate for it.
+This is not possible because the idea behind Let's Encrypt is to certify that you own the domain on which you're working; because no one uniquely owns _localhost_, or _my-project.local_, no one can get a certificate for it.

 For local development, the Let's Encrypt folks suggest using [trusted, self-signed certificates instead](https://letsencrypt.org/docs/certificates-for-localhost/), which is what we are doing in our script.

 (If you are interested in setting up Let's Encrypt for a publicly-available domain, this article is not for you.
-You might be interested, instead, in [Letsencrypt HTTPS for Drupal on Docker](https://blog.dcycle.com/blog/170a6078/letsencrypt-drupal-docker/) and [Deploying Letsencrypt with Docker-Compose](http://blog.dcycle.com/blog/7f3ea9e1/letsencrypt-docker-compose/.)
+You might be interested, instead, in [Letsencrypt HTTPS for Drupal on Docker](https://blog.dcycle.com/blog/170a6078/letsencrypt-drupal-docker/) and [Deploying Letsencrypt with Docker-Compose](http://blog.dcycle.com/blog/7f3ea9e1/letsencrypt-docker-compose/).)

-Make sure your projects works _without_ https first
+Make sure your project works _without_ https first
 -----

 So let's look at how the [`./scripts/https-deploy.sh`](https://github.com/dcycle/starterkit-drupal8site/blob/master/scripts/https-deploy.sh) script we used above works.